-Mount Equinox Trail is a 6.6 mile lightly trafficked out and back trail located near Arlington, VT that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking and walking and is accessible from May until October.
+Mount Equinox Trail is a 6.6 mile lightly trafficked out and back trail located near Arlington, Vermont that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking and walking and is best used from May until October.

 all uphill! no breaks but worth the views!